matthewdeaves/csend/README.md

         *   Click the "Send" button.
 The message will be sent via TCP to the selected peer.
 Your sent message will appear in the main message area, prefixed with "You (to <username>):".
     *   **For a broadcast message:**
         *   Check the "Broadcast" checkbox.
 (This will automatically deselect any peer in the list).
         *   Click the "Send" button.
-The message will be sent via TCP to all currently active peers.
+The message will be sent via TCP to all currently active peers (using the message queue if needed).
 Your message will appear in the main message area, prefixed with "You (Broadcast):".
 5.  **To toggle debug message visibility:** Click the "Debug" checkbox.
 Debug messages will appear in the main message area.
 6.  **To quit:** Click the close box on the application window.
 It will attempt to send QUIT messages to all active peers before shutting down.